This is what Pages.Report looked like when I first shipped it.

 Build Your Next High-Converting Page with Confidence

 Don't stare at a blank screen.
-You have a toolkit now.
-Use it in sequence.
+You have a method now.
+Study the patterns above, then deconstruct how the best pages:

-- Craft Compelling Value Propositions: The best pages articulate their core benefit in a single headline.
+- Craft compelling value propositions: The best pages answer "what is this and who is it for" in a single headline.
 No setup, no context needed.
-Just the answer to "what is this."

-- Establish Social Proof: Testimonials, logos, and case studies do one job — reduce perceived risk.
-Study where they're placed.
-The position matters as much as the content.
-As you build your page, learn how to boost conversions with effective testimonial placement to maximize their impact.
+- Establish social proof: Testimonials, logos, and case studies do one job — reduce perceived risk.
+Position matters as much as content.
+See NN/G's research on how social proof shapes user behavior.

-- Guide User Attention: Visual hierarchy, whitespace, and CTA placement direct the user's eye.
+- Guide attention: Visual hierarchy, whitespace, and CTA placement direct the eye.
 The best pages make the next step obvious at every scroll point.

-Ultimately, the most effective approach is iterative.
-Build, measure, and learn.
-Use the SaaS landing page examples from this guide as your strategic foundation, apply the principles, and test relentlessly.
-Your landing page is not a static document.
-It's a dynamic asset that should evolve with your product and your customers.
+Then do the unglamorous part: build, measure, learn.
+Use these SaaS landing page examples as your reference, apply the moves, and test relentlessly.
+Your landing page isn't a static document.
+It's an asset that should evolve with your product and your customers.

 Frequently Asked Questions